-My research explores diverse contexts in which people talk about race and ethnicity, the risks and benefits people with different racial-ethnic identities face in these conversations, and strategies to address these challenges.
+I am a social psychologist in the Department of Psychological and Brain Sciences at Dartmouth College.
+My research explores diverse contexts in which people talk about race and ethnicity, the risks and benefits people with different identities face in these conversations, and strategies to address these challenges.
 In doing so, I seek to identify ways to support racial-ethnic identity development, shared racial-ethnic consciousness, and closeness and authenticity in interracial contexts.

 PhD in Psychology, 2022

 BA in Psychology and Sociology, 2016